coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 or request must be made within one year.
 Whether the information gained can be successfully acted upon is another question entirely.

 *The Void:* This black card spells instant disaster.
-The character's body continues to function, as though comatose, but her psyche is trapped in a prison somewhere---in an object on a far plane or planet, possibly in the possession of an outsider.
+The character’s body continues to function, as though comatose, but her psyche is trapped in a prison somewhere—in an object on a far plane or planet, possibly in the possession of an outsider.
 A *wish* or a *miracle* does not bring the character back, instead merely revealing the plane of entrapment.
 Draw no more cards.